Report: Machines to handle over half workplace tasks by 2025

-GENEVA — More than half of all workplace tasks will be carried out by machines by 2025, organizers of the Davos economic forum said in a report released Monday that highlights the speed with which the labor market will change in coming years.
+More than half of all workplace tasks will be carried out by machines by 2025, organizers of the Davos economic forum said in a report released last week that highlights the speed with which the labor market will change in coming years.

 “By 2025, the majority of workplace tasks in existence today will be performed by machines or algorithms.
 At the same time a greater number of new jobs will be created,” said Saadia Zahidi, a WEF board member.
 “Our research suggests that neither businesses nor governments have fully grasped the size of this key challenge of the Fourth Industrial Revolution.”

-The WEF said challenges for employers include enabling remote work, building safety nets to protect workers, and providing reskilling for employees.
-However, the report found that only one in three respondents planned to reskill at-risk workers.
+The WEF said challenges for employers include enabling remote work, building safety nets to protect workers and providing training.
+The report, however, found that only one in three respondents planned to reskill at-risk workers.

-Despite net positive job growth, the WEF anticipates a "significant shift in the quality, location, format and permanency of new roles.
-Businesses are to expand use of contractors for task-specialized work, engage workers in more flexible arrangements, utilize remote staffing, and change up locations to get access to the right talent.
+Despite net positive job growth, the WEF anticipates a “significant shift in the quality, location, format and permanency of new roles.”
+Businesses are to expand use of contractors for task-specialized work, engage workers in more flexible arrangements and change up locations to get access to the right talent.

-The report said nearly half of all companies expect their full-time workforces to shrink by 2022, while nearly two in five expect to extend their workforce generally, and over one-quarter expect automation to create new roles in their enterprises.
+The report said nearly half of all companies expect their full-time workforces to shrink by 2022, while nearly two in five expect to extend their workforce generally.
+Over one-quarter expect automation to create new roles.

-Germany's powerful DGB trade union association warned against too rapid change in the world of work.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.